robertbaker13/phase-0-handbook/phase-0-prerequisites.md

 #### 1. Create Accounts
 You will need each of these accounts prior to Phase 0, and we will ask you to provide links to your Socrates (our student application) profile when you receive your welcome email.

 - [Gmail](http://www.gmail.com)<br> We use Google Hangouts and Communities throughout Phase 0.
-If you would like us to conduct email communications with you via gmail, update your email address in [apply.devbootcamp.com](http://apply.devbootcamp.com) as soon as possible **before** starting Phase 0. **Make sure to activate Google+! on this account**
+If you would like us to conduct email communications with you via gmail, update your email address in [apply.devbootcamp.com](http://apply.devbootcamp.com) as soon as possible **before** starting Phase 0. **Make sure to activate Google+ on this account**

 - [Twitter](https://twitter.com/)<br>You will be using Twitter throughout Phase 0 and will have some challenges using the Twitter API later.